top of page

 2. Place the wilted flower petals in a heat-resistant container.

-3. Pour in the melted wax, ensuring the flowers are evenly distributed.
+3. Pour the melted wax, ensuring the flowers are evenly distributed.

 4. Allow it to set before lighting the candle.

-These unique candles can not only serve as beautiful decor but also make heartfelt gifts.
-Imagine giving a friend a candle infused with petals from a bouquet you once shared.
+These unique candles can serve as beautiful decor and thoughtful gifts.
+Imagine giving a friend a candle infused with petals from a bouquet you shared.

 High-angle view of homemade candles with dried flowers